-Whether you like grape or grain, cocktails or craft beer, there’s a bar out there ready to pour you something you’ll love, and quite probably introduce you to something new along the way.
+Whether you like vine or grain, cocktail or craft, there’s a bar out there ready to pour you something to love - and probably introduce you to something new along the way.
 On the brewing front, there’s much to be said for going straight to the source.

-Fans of tequila and mescal flock to Tio’s Cerveceria in Foster Street, Surry Hills and Mr Moustache Bistrot & Cantina in Bondi, while dedicated rum drinkers plunge into the options from Barbados, Jamaica, Cuba and beyond at city centre The Lobo Plantation.
+For a taste of tequila and mezcal, check out Tio’s Cerveceria in Surry Hills and Mr Moustache on Bondi Beach, while visitors can plunge into a range of rum options from Barbados, Jamaica, Cuba and beyond at CBD hotspot, The Lobo Plantation.

-In the good-time all-rounder category, the Swillhouse family of bars puts an emphasis on friendly service and great tunes, whether you’re talking cold tinnies, peanuts in the shell and country music at Shady Pines Saloon, blues, pretzels and whisky at The Baxter Inn or late-night good times and great rock and roll at Frankie’s Pizza.
+For an all-round good time, the Swillhouse family of bars puts an emphasis on friendly service and great tunes, whether you’re talking cold tinnies and country music at Shady Pines Saloon; blues, pretzels and whisky at The Baxter Inn; or late-night slices and great rock at Frankie’s Pizza.

 If a good drop of wine is preferred, the names to memorise include the bar at Bentley in the CBD and Monopole, their wine bar offshoot in Potts Point.
 Visit Fix St James for an after-work refreshment, enjoy the quirky laneway vibe at Love, Tilly Devine, or delve into the extensive collection at the Wine Library in Woollahra.